 For anonymous web crawling of websites that use Captcha, it is better to seek captcha services as they are comparatively cheaper than custom Captcha solvers, which is useful when performing large scale scrapes.

 Login Forms for private platforms like Facebook, Instagram, and LinkedIn send login information or cookies along with requests to view the page which in turn makes it easier for a target website to see incoming requests from the same address.
 A scraper would have to do this with each request and this could take away your credentials or block your account which leads to web scraping efforts getting blocked.

-It’s recommended to avoid scraping websites with login forms to not get blocked easily.
+It’s recommended to avoid scraping websites with login forms to not get blocked easily and stay hidden while crawling.
 But one way to avoid this is to imitate human-like behavior with browsers whenever authentication is required to get your target data.

 The following signs show that you are blocked to scrape from a certain website:

 - Frequent HTTP 404, 301 or 50x error responses